-Kotopita is one of many types of meat pites.
+Kotopita, which means chicken pie, is one of many types of Greek meat pites.
 This particular pie is made with a horiatiko (village) phyllo pastry crust, which is very easy to handle and roll.
-I make kotopita with different kinds of fillings and two similar recipes are included in Volume 2 of my e-cookbook.
+I make kotopita from scratch or with leftover chicken or turkey, with different kinds of fillings.
+Two similar recipes are included in Volume 2 of my e-cookbook.

-You can serve this Kotopita during the holidays as a starter.
-If you like you can make smaller ones.
-Grease your muffin tins with olive oil, line it with phyllo, add the filling and cheese on top and form into mini “kotopitakia”.
+You can serve this Kotopita as a main dish with a salad or during the holidays you can make smaller ones as a starter.
+If you like you can make them free-form or use your muffin tins.
+Grease your muffin tins with olive oil, line it with phyllo, add the filling and cheese on top and bake to make mini “kotopitakia”.

 The previous video, where I made Spanakopita, was in English but it wasn’t fair for the readers of my Greek blog, so this time I preferred not to speak but to add subtitles in both languages.

 - 500 grams (1.10 lbs) bread or all purpose flour

 - ½ cup olive oil (you can add less olive oil and substitute with Greek yoghurt)

 - ½ cup

 tepidwater plus 2 tbsp